K4liber/quantum_entanglement/README.md

 `Tensor Product (⊗)`: The tensor product is used to describe combined quantum systems.
 For example, |↑⟩₁|↓⟩₂ represents a two-electron system where electron 1 is spin-up and electron 2 is spin-down.

-`Two-electron system`: Consider a system of two electrons.
-Each electron can be in either the spin-up or spin-down state, resulting in four possible combinations for the system.
+`Two-electron system`: System of two electrons where each electron can be in either the spin-up or spin-down state, resulting in four possible combinations for the system.

-`Entangled Singlet State`: The entangled state of the two electrons is represented by the singlet state.
-This state has an interesting property: if you measure the spin of one electron, you instantly know the spin of the other (with opposite direction).
+`Singlet state`: pair of spin-1/2 particles fullfiling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on the same axis, is always found to be spin down;
+2) the prior probabilities for measuring each value of spin (up and down) are equal.

 `Spin Angular Momentum (S)`: An intrinsic property of particles, independent of their spatial motion.
 It's like a particle spinning around its own axis.